 I started working in astronomical instrumentation as an undergraduate physics major at Texas A&M University (WHOOP!).
 I worked with Professors Darren DePoy and Jennifer Marshall in the Texas A&M Instrumentation Lab from May 2011- July 2012.
 I worked on the VIRUS collimator alignment for the HETDEX survey, helped install the flat-field screen for the Blanco 4-m telescope for DECal for the Dark Energy Survey Camera, and completed a senior thesis project on an optical design of a red-sensitive spectrograph.

 I’ve worked in the UCLA Infrared Lab since September 2012, with Prof. Ian McLean and Prof. Mike Fitzgerald.
 Currently, I am working on upgrading the NIRSPEC instrument for the Keck II Telescope.
 My roles include optical design, mechanical prototyping and testing, detector characterization and testing, and electronics.
-We just passed our design review and are excited to move forward with the project!
+We passed our design review last year and are gearing up for the upgrade, coming this Fall!

 Low-mass stars and brown dwarfs

-I work under Prof. Ian McLean studying low-mass stars and brown dwarfs.
+I work with Prof. Ian McLean studying low-mass stars and brown dwarfs.
 In 2016, I spent 6 months as an IPAC Visiting Graduate Student Fellow working with Drs.
 Davy Kirkpatrick and Chas Beichman.

 I studied surface gravities of brown dwarfs using gravity-sensitive features in the J-band spectra of brown dwarfs.
 I measured neutral potassium and iron hydride absorption to characterize surface gravity, in order to disentangle the effects of mass, temperature, and age on these brown dwarf spectra.
 Our paper was recently published in the Astrophysical Journal, and on the arxiv: Surface Gravities for 228 M, L, and T Dwarfs in the NIRSPEC Brown Dwarf Spectroscopic Survey